Get ready to be blown away by Bavaria! These are the most amazing things to do in Bavaria that will inspire you to visit Germany.

 Nuremberg was hit so heavily because it was here that Nazi Rallies attracted up to 1 million people at a time.
 The city played a huge part in helping Hitler rise to power as he used it for his base of Nazi propaganda.

-We didn’t think we’d spend much time at the Documentation Centre but it ended up being a gripping display honoring those where were victimized and murdered by the Nazi regime.
+We didn’t think we’d spend much time at the Documentation Centre, but it ended up being a gripping display honoring those who were victimized and murdered by the Nazi regime.
 It also demonstrates how Hitler rose to power and discusses what happened to the Nazis after the fall of the party.

 If you want to learn more about this part of Germany’s history make sure to take a trip to the Dachau Concentration Camp near Munich when you are traveling to Bavaria.